fresns/docs/wiki/en-US/guide/install.md

 ### Trusted Proxies

-If you are running as a proxy, you need to configure trusted IP information, multiple separated by English commas.
+If you are running as a proxy, you need to configure `.env` trusted IP information, multiple separated by English commas.

 Let's take the Cloudflare proxy environment as an example and configure [IPv4](https://www.cloudflare.com/ips-v4) and [IPv6](https://www.cloudflare.com/ips-v6)